dddontshoot/TheThirdDimension/README.md

 Known bugs:
 ===========
 - Half of the underneathies are around the wring way.
-- Half of the curved rail are around the wrong way.
-- All diagonal rail is wrong.
 - Transport-belts always use the same mesh, so corners look like intersections.
-- Walls and pipes don't automatically connect to their neighbours.
+- Gates and pipes don't automatically connect to their neighbours.